The next foldable phone could use this flexible glass

 As screens continue to stretch beyond TV's and mobile devices into other industries, manufacturers are looking at glass to cover their displays.
 And Corning's glass may soon be taking the driver's seat when it comes to automotive design.
 With cars become more and more autonomous, screens are popping up inside the cars for both the driver and the passenger to use as a control and entertainment center.

-"Inside the car… almost all the surfaces [in the car] have shape except for this display, and so what designers are looking to do is bend those displays around the driver and around the passenger," says Mike Kunigonis, Vice President and General Manager of Corning Automotive Glass Solutions.
+"Inside the car … almost all the surfaces [in the car] have shape except for this display, and so what designers are looking to do is bend those displays around the driver and around the passenger," says Mike Kunigonis, vice president of Corning Automotive Glass Solutions.

 Corning has been working on curved dashboard displays for car interiors that wrap around the cockpit and textured glass that can mimic wood and other car surfaces.